ernstleierzopf/ncid/README.md

-# cann
+# ncid

 A neural network to detect and analyze ciphers from historical texts.

-# CANN - CryptAnalysis with Neural Networks
+# NCID- Neural Cipher IDentifier

 This project contains code for the detection and classification of ciphers to classical algorithms by using a neuronal network.
 In Future other parts of the cryptanalysis will be implemented.